 The following is an adaption of one of the lessons in the Girls With Ideas curriculum.
-To get the lesson straight from our book all pretty and fully formatted in a PDF click here.
+To get the lesson straight from our book all pretty and fully formatted in a PDF, you can download it here.

-Note to Self: Anything in italics is something that you can directly read!
+Note: Anything in italics is something that you can read aloud!

 TODAY THE GIRLS WILL . . .